 Discussion

-We set out with the practical goal of decoding character count, a very clear feature of our VE stimulus, from time series of functional images.
+We set out with the practical goal of decoding the subject’s cognitive state associated with viewing a number of characters from time series of functional images.
 Using a combination of standard and novel machine-learning methods, we were able to extract this information with accuracy that varied from well above chance to nearly perfect (Figure 4), depending upon session and machine-learning algorithm.
 For the neural network results, we then presented a novel approach to relating the network’s decision-making sensitivity back to brain anatomy of the individual.
-These sensitivity maps suggest that a more widespread and diverse network of brain regions encoded the stimulus information, which is consistent with the complex nature of the character-number information evoked by the VE stimulus.
+These sensitivity maps suggest that a more widespread and diverse network of brain regions encoded the cognitive state, which is consistent with the complex nature of the VE stimulus.

 The work described in this paper expands the opportunities for utilizing virtual environments for scientific inquiry in cognitive neuroscience.
 The design of the stimulus provided a balance between realism and experimental control so that quantitative analysis of the fMRI data stream achieved a degree of confidence ranging from satisfactory (well above chance) to very high.
 Care was taken to preserve as much of a natural experience as possible.
 For example, we never exposed the subject to disruptions in the experience of being present in a virtual environment, yet the stimulus had an otherwise classic block design.
 And the synthesized video stream never showed static images at any time, which rarely occur under natural conditions.
 We also eschewed averaging data between different subjects in accordance with one of our goals: modeling individuals for therapies and learning regimens, including utilizing real-time fMRI.

 Despite these seemingly greater challenges, we were able to achieve classifier performance that was significantly above chance with all four of the MVPA methods we tested.
 More importantly, for the two strongest methods, support-vector machines and artificial neural networks, the classifier performance was sometimes good enough to enable practical applications.
-This is especially impressive given that the classes being discriminated were not from differing object categories (e.g. houses, faces, tools, etc.) that often activate brain regions with limited anatomical overlap (Hanson, Matsuka, & Haxby, 2004), but rather were from a single object category, viz. combatants, and differed only in number of combatants.
+This is especially impressive given that the cognitive states being discriminated were not based on differing object categories (e.g. houses, faces, tools, etc.) that often activate brain regions with limited anatomical overlap (Hanson, Matsuka, & Haxby, 2004), but rather were from a single object category, viz. combatants, and differed only in number of combatants.

 We also discovered that the performance of classic feed-forward neural networks (NN), which have been somewhat neglected lately in favor of SVM, can be competitive with SVM on the data in this study.
 While the inherent properties of SVM make it well suited to sparse representations (small number of object categories vs. large number of voxels), neural networks provide a more general method that can (in principle) capture more subtle features given enough data.
 Moreover, NNs provide probability values that can be used to further improve classification performance.
 Looking to the future, building NNs using “deep learning” (Hinton, Osindero, & Teh, 2006b) has been shown repeatedly to outperform SVM on many types of data (Cireşan et al., 2012).
 Even greater classifier accuracy may be possible with such methods applied to VE data.